 All hospitals, Sheriff's Communications, ambulance dispatch agencies and EMS Agency are part of the ReddiNet computerized communications system.
 Hospitals use this system on a daily basis to report midnight patient census and to communicate ambulance diversion status.
 Although the MEDARS system is designed to permit radio communications between hospitals, ambulances and the County, design requires that hospitals communicate via the County Sheriff's Communications Center.
-An upgrade to the ReddiNet system will be implemented within the next few months that will require training of all users.
-Revised 10/05
+The ReddiNet system has been upgraded and users trained.